hanqicode/PerkTreeForMyself/README.md

   - Designing Data-Intensive Applications
   - A Philosophy of Software Design
   - Building Evolutionary Architechtures: Support Constant Change
-  - Streaming Systems:The What, Where, When, and How of Large-Scale Data Processing
+  - Streaming Systems: The What, Where, When, and How of Large-Scale Data Processing

 # Table of Contents
 ## Java